• Skip to primary navigation

 • Pinch Salt

-• 5 tbsp Olive Oil or Veg OIl, Goose Fat, Duck Fat
+• 5 tablespoon Olive Oil or Veg OIl, Goose Fat, Duck Fat

 • 1 Garlic Bulb Halved horizontally